Silver City, Georgia

 Silver City is an unincorporated community in Dawson and Forsyth counties, in the U.S. state of Georgia.

+The 2020 United States census reported the population of the Silver City Census County Division in Forsyth County as being 29,877.

 History

 A post office called Silver City was established in 1886, and remained in operation until 1907.
 The community's name most likely is a transfer from a city in the Western United States.

+Silver City was a former trading post and home to one of the first telephone lines in Forsyth County.

+Education

+As the community is located across two adjacent counties, the Silver City community's students are served by both the Forsyth County School District and the Dawson County School District.